gume/multizone_heating/README.md

 thermostat should be connected to this switch.
 Usually it is a climate control.
 Valves may have keep_active and keep_alive times set.

+SubZone provides a boost switch, which turns on the heeating for a given subzone for a given time.
+Default boost time can be changed.
+After the timeout, the boost switch turns off automatically.

 SubZone may connect a thermometer, but currently there is no function for this.
 This is for future functions.

 Issues:
 - Active time on pumps and valves can be interrupted manually.
 This could be considered as a feature..